druidfi/omen/README.md

-# druidfi/omen [Work in Progress]
+# druidfi/omen

 [![Build Status](https://travis-ci.com/druidfi/omen.svg?branch=master)](https://travis-ci.com/druidfi/omen)

 Drupal ENV detector.
 Detects env related configuration and sets them for you.
 Helps with moving sites from environment to another.
 Aims also to generalize your env configuration.

+Also sets configuration per environment type. e.g. for development or production.
+Everything can still be overriden in your project.

-You should just focus on your project specific configuration.
+**You should just focus on your project specific configuration.**

 ## How to use